SQream/sqream_docs/guides/features/concurrency_and_scaling_in_sqream.rst

 Concurrency and scaling in SQream DB
 ***************************************

-The number of queries that a SQream DB cluster can process is determined by the complexity of the workload and the size of the cluster.
+A SQream DB cluster can concurrently run one regular statement per worker process.
+A number of small statements will execute alongside these statements without waiting or blocking anything.

-In general, SQream DB supports ``n`` concurrent statements by having ``n`` workers in a cluster.
+SQream DB supports ``n`` concurrent statements by having ``n`` workers in a cluster.
 Each worker uses a fixed slice of a GPU's memory, with usual values are around 8-16GB of GPU memory per worker.
+This size is ideal for queries running on large data with potentially large row sizes.

 Scaling when data sizes grow
 --------------------------------

-SQream DB scales well by adding more storage and querying on large data sets - more or less linearly.
+For many statements, SQream DB scales linearly when adding more storage and querying on large data sets.
+It uses very optimised 'brute force' algorithms and implementations, which don't suffer from sudden performance cliffs at larger data sizes.

 Scaling when queries are queueing
 ---------------------------------------

-SQream DB scales well by adding more workers, GPUs, and finally nodes to support more concurrent statements.
+SQream DB scales well by adding more workers, GPUs, and nodes to support more concurrent statements.

 What to do when queries are slow
 ----------------------------------